-Since 1908 and among center fielders who played 75 percent of their games at the position, only seven players have posted the following statistics for their careers:
+Since 1908 and among center fielders who played 75 percent of their games at the position, only seven have posted the following stats for their careers:

 - OPS+ of 125 or better